Biltmore Equestrian Center logo

 Remembering Anne Ayala, Oct 16, 1940 - Dec 27, 2012: AERC has passed the motion to name the AERC Junior scholarship for Anne Ayala.
 In the future it will be called the Anne Ayala Young Rider Scholarship.
 Please send contributions for for this very worthy cause in Anne's name to AERC (PO Box 6027, Auburn, CA 95604)!

-In 2024, the Biltmore Equestrian Center, located on the grounds of George Vanderbilt’s historic Biltmore Estate in Asheville, NC, will host the twenty-ninth annual Biltmore Challenge Endurance Rides on:
+In 2026, the Biltmore Equestrian Center, located on the grounds of George Vanderbilt’s historic Biltmore Estate in Asheville, NC, will host the thirtieth annual Biltmore Challenge Endurance Rides on:

-In addition, the Eastern Crabbett Arabian Horse Society (ECAHS) is supporting (lovely!) neck ribbons in each ride for the best Crabbett-certified Arabian finishing.
+In addition, we hope the Eastern Crabbett Arabian Horse Society (ECAHS) will support (lovely!) neck ribbons in each ride for the best Crabbett-certified Arabian finishing.
 Certification is a nominal fee, and only needs to be done once for a horse.
 So get 'er done!

 Team Competitions !
 We hope to get a sponsor for team compeitions this year at the Biltmore Challenge.
 These are open to all riders on both days with no additional entry fees.
 At least two full teams within the same distance are required to have team competition awards.
 Form your own team of four riders, with time for the top three finishers on each team counting towards awards.
 This is a good opportunity to practice team riding....
 Check out how strategy and opportunities change in this environment!

-Ride with GPS: SERA sponsorship of RideWithGPS maps for this ride is returning.
+Ride with GPS: We hope to have RideWithGPS maps for this ride.
 Get the app on your mobile, download ride maps to your phone, and have trail directions for you as you ride along.

 General Conditions: Built in 1895, the Estate trails promise a challenging ride along the French Broad River and over rolling hills and low mountains.
 We recommend that all horses have hoof protection, and in the 50, 75 and 100 mile distances, think about padding.
 Breast collars/cruppers may be helpful.
 Each loop will circle back to a central vetting area adjacent to the main camping area.